Even if you’re diligently working to reduce waste, disposable bags probably ease into your routine.

 Produce bags.
 Paper bags.
 Pretzel bags.
 Pet-waste bags.
 Garbage bags.
 Gift bags.
 Biodegradable bags.
 And so on.
 Even reusable bags eventually wear out.

 What is the best way to responsibly discard different kinds of disposable bags in an earth-friendly manner?
 We talked to some waste management professionals to get their perspectives.

 Disposable Bags & Recycling

 Most mixed recycling services do not want any type of plastic bags included with papers, plastics, and glass.
 It’s an easy rule to follow.
 Yet even well-meaning folks often ignore it, often “wish-cycling” — including the bags in their recycling bin in the hopes that they will get recycled.

 This can cause expensive problems at the recycling facility.
 Plastic bags and other flexible filmy plastics wrap around recycling equipment.
 This interferes with efficient sorting and occasionally requires workers to shut down equipment to dislodge the bags.

-If you use a plastic bag for storing household or office recyclables in a plastic bag for convenience, open it and dump contents into your recycling bin so all items are loose.
+If you use a plastic bag for storing household or office recyclables, open it and dump contents into your recycling bin so all items are loose.
 Save your plastic bag for reuse, or recycle it at a separate drop-off point where plastic bags are accepted.
 If neither option is viable, discard it in your garbage so doesn’t cause costly shutdowns at the recycling plant.
 Littered plastic bags aren’t just unsightly, they also create a hazard for wildlife and often end up polluting our precious waterways.